About us, and definitions of tricky terms for non-nerds:

 *** ‘Sofubi’ – Japanese slang short for ‘soft vinyl’, and meaning hollow soft vinyl toys typically made by the rather unappealing-named slush-molding process, and usually depicting Kaiju (monsters) or tokusatsu (superhero) figures from Japanese popular culture.
 Usually produced in Japan, and made there from the 1960s onwards.
 Google the term – you will find a LOT written on it, and many to buy.

-*** ‘Vintage’ – a tricky one, probably best taken to mean before the year 2000; but everyone has a preferred cut off layer (mine once being before 1990, but that abandoned when I started to hunt European-made Godzillas and kaiju).
+*** ‘Vintage’ – a tricky one, probably best taken to mean before the year 2000; but everyone has a preferred cut off year (mine once being before 1980, but that abandoned when I started to hunt European-made Godzillas and kaiju, and now for those I would go up to about 1990).